amirardalan/amirardalan.com/README.md

 ## Testing

+[Jest](jestjs.io/) is configured in `jest.config.ts` and included in the `package.json` build script.
+[React Testing Library](https://github.com/testing-library/react-testing-library) is included in `jest.setup.ts`
-[Jest](jestjs.io/) is configured in the `package.json` build script.
-Tests will be run and logged at build time.
+Test suites will be run and logged at build time.

 Run Jest manually:
 `yarn test`